How to Get Your Baby to Have Longer Naps

 Instead, you’re up at all hours of the night, cooing and soothing them back to slumber; only to wake up an hour later to do it all over again.
 And the daytime doesn’t offer much respite, either.
 Bubs won’t sleep for longer than 30 minutes and needs your constant attention; so those coffee dates with friends are a thing of the past.
 Shame.

-Sleep is something we simply can’t afford to skimp on.
+Sleep is something we just can’t afford to skimp on.
 No matter what age you are – an adult, a teenager or a toddler – you should be following what all the sleep experts say.
 And that’s to get enough, good-quality sleep on a regular basis, for a healthier and happier life.

-Luckily, there are a few simple things you can do to help your baby have longer naps.
+Luckily, there are a few simple things you can do to help your baby have longer naps:

 1. Get the timing right

-SImilarly, if you leave it too long before putting them down, they’ll wind up overtired and a lot harder to settle.
+Similarly, if you leave it too long before putting them down, they’ll wind up overtired and a lot harder to settle.

-By noting the signs early on (rubbing eyes, glazed expression etc) you’ll see when they’re getting sleepy and know that naptime’s around the corner.
+By noting the signs early on (rubbing eyes, glazed expression, etc.), you’ll see when they’re getting sleepy and know that naptime’s around the corner.
 And when they settle down at a more suitable time, they’ll be more likely to sleep for longer.
 Phew.

 2. Let them be the guide

 There really isn’t one catch-all formula for sleep schedules because every baby’s different.
 Some will nap twice during the daytime, for more than an hour at a time.
 Others need three shorter naps, maybe at 45 minutes apiece.
-The key thing to remember here is, don’t force a particular pattern on them.
+The critical thing to remember here is, don’t force a particular pattern on them.

 Sure, it may suit your lifestyle and your own routine better if two long naps were all your baby needed, but they might need the extra one to avoid getting overtired.
 Still, if you think it would work better to drop a nap and increase the time of their remaining nap/naps, it’s worth giving it a try.
 (This could be true if your baby keeps waking up early from his/her morning or afternoon nap.)

-By trial and error you’ll be able to figure out a) how many naps your baby needs to stay rested and happy, b) what time these naps normally take place and c) how long the naps last.
+By trial and error you’ll be able to figure out a) how many naps your baby needs to stay rested and happy, b) what time these naps usually take place and c) how long the naps last.